Bitter Harvest (1963 film): Reception

 According to Peter Cotes "Neither was it, when completed, the most viable film.
 It was ‘death’ at the box office.
 In fact, an ‘artistic’ film, faithful to the original story (which is how I set out to direct it before I was stopped), could not have taken less at the box office — and would most likely have made more."
 Cotes's lawyer in the lawsuit over the film (see below) claims it lost £140,000.

 Critical

 Variety said: "Another chance for Janet Munro to destroy her 'Disney image' in a well-made but conventional goodtime-girl drama."

 The Guardian said the film "would appear to be a further attempt to Italianize the British film industry.
 The story certainly seems to owe a lot to Fellini", but praised the acting.

-Filmink called it "an odd movie.
-The filmmakers seem to have such empathy for Munro's character to start off with... but then halfway through they appear to turn on her for the crime of not wanting to be married to the dull, controlling bartender....
-The whole film feels like it was made by old men going “tsk tsk”, which tracks with other scripts written by Ted Willis."

 The Radio Times Guide to Films gave the film 3/5 stars, saying that it: "lacks the bite of contemporary examples of social realism, but it's solidly made."

 Leslie Halliwell said: "Naive sixties version of the road to ruin, quite well done if you like that kind of thing."